 Another historic event for the MFA was the introduction of the Maltese Trophy competition in the 1930s.
 The English Football Association (FA) donated the trophy in gratitude for the Maltese support England received during their first-ever encounter with Italy in Rome in 1933.
-Many in Malta still speak nostalgically of the pre and post-Second World War days when star-studded European teams would visit the island to play tournaments, particularly at Christmas, at the old Empire stadium in Gzira.
+Many in Malta still speak nostalgically of the pre and post-Second World War days when star-studded European teams would visit the islands to play tournaments, particularly at Christmas, at the old Empire stadium in Gzira.

-In the early 1950s, the MFA started to promote youth football, and its sides began to take part in competitions abroad such as the Viareggio tournament in Italy.
+In the early 1950s, the MFA started to promote youth football, and its sides began to participate in competitions abroad such as the Viareggio tournament in Italy.
 Another landmark was reached in February 1957 when the senior national team played their first international against Austria; in front of a capacity crowd at the Empire stadium, Malta lost 3-2.

 Malta's first competitive international was a UEFA European Championship tie against Denmark in 1962.
 Their FIFA World Cup debut came in a qualifying group for the 1974 edition, alongside Hungary, Austria and Sweden.
-However, it is a 2-0 home win against Greece in a qualifier for the 1976 UEFA European Championship, and a 1-0 victory in Estonia in a 1994 World Cup qualifier, that stand out as the national team's greatest moments.
+However, it is a 2-0 home win against Greece in qualification for the 1976 UEFA European Championship, and a 1-0 victory in Estonia in a 1994 World Cup qualifier, that stand out as the national team's greatest moments.

 Off the pitch, certain events are worthy of note.
 When the British armed forces left the island in 1979, the MFA benefited from the return of football grounds previously used by the military, and come 1981 a new national stadium at Ta' Qali had been opened.